 - Software and audio interface: The Mbox 2 retails for $495 and comes with a copy of Pro Tools software

 - Other hardware: Reliable cables, headphones, speakers and a keyboard would cost about $800

 The total cost for this studio is $4,025.
 While that's a healthy chunk of change, it's much less expensive than a traditional recording studio.
 We could always cut corners and choose more moderately-priced equipment and software, but it's true that you get what you pay for.
 If money is no object, we could spare no expense and buy the best equipment available.
 Then you'd really see a hefty bill.

-To learn more about recording audio and related topics, take a look at the links on the next page.
+To learn more about recording audio and related topics, take a look at the links below.

 Related HowStuffWorks Articles